-The computer time required for any given stochastic simulation depends on N{trials} , the simulated time duration, and on the properties of the system that affect A_T in Equation (3.1-1b).
-For example, one of the A_j terms is the collision frequency, which is proportional to pressure.
+The computer time required for any given stochastic simulation depends on $N{trials}$ , the simulated time duration, and on the properties of the system that affect $A_T$ in Equation (3.1-1b).
+For example, one of the $A_j$ terms is the collision frequency, which is proportional to pressure.
 If the collision frequency is the dominant term in Equation (3.1-1b), then the average stochastic time-step is inversely proportional to pressure and the number of time steps (and the corresponding computer execution time) for the given simulated time duration is proportional to pressure.
 Of course, collision frequency is not always the dominant term in Equation (3.1-1b), but the same qualitative considerations can help in estimating required computer time.

 Note that the effectiveness of Equation (3.1-2) is limited by the properties of the random number generator.
-The characteristics of various random number generators are discussed elsewhere, where many potential pitfalls are described.
-It is important to use random number generators that have been thoroughly tested.
-Even assuming the random number generator produces a sequence that has no serial correlations, the number of random numbers in a sequence is limited and this imposes a limitation on the relative magnitudes of the A_m terms that can be selected according to Equation (3.1-2).
-For a 32-bit computer, a typical random number sequence contains 2^{31} -1 $\approx 2.1 \times 10^9$ equally-spaced numbers.
-Thus if the ratio of minimum to maximum values of the rate constants is less than $\sim 0.5 \times 10^{-9}$, then the path with the smaller rate can never be selected.
+The characteristics of various random number generators are discussed elsewhere,6-8 where many potential pitfalls are described.
+It is important to use random number generator produces a sequence that has no serial correlations, the number of random numbers in a sequence is limited and this imposes a limitation on the relative magnitudes of the Am terms that can be selected according to Equation (3.1-2).
+For a 32-bit computer, a typical random number sequence contains $2^{31}$ -1 $\approx 2.1 \times 10^9$ equally-spaced numbers.
+Thus if the ratio of minimum to maximum values of the rate constants is less than ~0.5×10-9, then the path with the smaller rate can never be selected.
 Thus the random number generator places a rigorous upper bound on the dynamic range of rates that can be selected.
 A more serious limitation, however, is that an extraordinarily large number of stochastic trials is required in order to sample rare events with useful precision, as discussed in the next section.